VivoBarefoot Shoes Review

 While the Tracker OG is made for roughin’ it, the minimalist boot can go straight from the hike to the bars (give them a quick wipe if they’re dirty, though).
 If you plan on wearing it in more laidback settings, you may want to switch out the bright red laces, though the brown on black would also be a cool contrast.

-For women, the only available shade for the Tracker OG is the standard dark brown, while the men’s version is offered in both dark brown and an interesting botanical green.
-Priced at $250, these VivoBarefoot boots have solid value, since it’s like you’re getting two pairs in one.
+Priced at $250, these VivoBarefoot boots have solid value since it’s like you’re getting two pairs in one.

 VivoBarefoot Scott II Utility

 The Scott II Utility is a lightweight vegan boot made from durable Cordura fabric.
-VivoBarefoot offers a dark grey option for men only.
-Small flashes of colour, including on the very handy thumb tab at the back, add a different dimension to the Scott II Utility.
+Small flashes of color, including on the very handy thumb tab at the back, add a different dimension to the boot.

 Don’t think that just because it isn’t a purist hiking boot it cannot handle the snow and winter: the hexagonal bottom provides good traction whether you are trekking through snow, mud, cold or wet surfaces.
 Simply put, this boot can handle whatever the city throws at it.

 Designed and styled with the city more in mind, those extra panels and detailing on the side are reflective so wherever you step you’ll stay visible.
-At $220 that extra panelling on the ankle gives the boot a unique aesthetic that is sure to stand out compared to other boots.
+At $220, that extra paneling on the ankle gives the boot a unique aesthetic that is sure to stand out compared to other boots.

 VivoBarefoot Gobi II Hemp